michelesalvador/FamilyGem/README.md

 - Share a tree with your relatives, letting them improve it and receiving back the updates.
 Then you can choose whether accept them or not.
 - Export the diagram as PDF file.

-Minimum supported version is Android 4.4 KitKat (API 19), maximum is Android 14 Upside Down Cake (API 34).
+Minimum supported version is Android 4.4 KitKat (API 19), maximum is Android 15 Vanilla Ice Scream (API 35).
 The intent is that data structure respects as much as possible the GEDCOM standard [5.5.1](https://www.familysearch.org/developers/docs/gedcom/) and possibly also [5.5.5](https://www.gedcom.org/gedcom.html).
 Family Gem is strongly based on the library [Gedcom 5 Java](https://github.com/FamilySearch/gedcom5-java) by FamilySearch.